Review of the Dual Boot Process Using Acronis Disk Director

 As with any Acronis product that I have reviewed and tested so far, the Acronis Disk Director worked flawlessly doing everything that it claims and is intended to do.
 Setting up a dual boot system with Windows XP and Vista was a very easy process to perform using the Acronis Disk Director.
 For that reason, the Disk Director gets an honorable Brontobyte on a scale of bytes to Brontobytes!
 The Acronis Disk Director is a highly recommended product to have in your toolbox.

-The Acronis Disk Director 12 Home Hard Drive management utility helps you manage your gigabytes of data fast and efficiently.
+Acronis Disk Director 12 helps you manage your gigabytes of data fast and efficiently.
 Whether you need to upgrade your hard drive or dual boot your computer with different operating systems, the Disk Director is the tool to make any byte management task faster and easier than ever before.
-See our review of Disk Director.
+Check our reviews of the Disk Director to see this tool in action.